On 3 May 1926, the Trades Union Congress (TUC) called for a general strike across Britain to start one minute before midnight.

 However, everything changed when the Daily Mail’s printers refused to print a provocative editorial critical of the trade unions: ‘…a general strike…is a revolutionary move which can only succeed by destroying the government and subverting the right and liberties of the people…’.

 In response, Prime Minister Baldwin broke off negotiations.

 The TUC General Council immediately retaliated.
 On 4 May 1926, the General Strike began with more than one million coal miners locked out of their mines.

 Workers down tools and the strike begins

-More than 3 million workers from across the country downed tools during the strike.
+More than three million workers from across the country downed tools during the strike.

 The TUC initially limited strike action to the key unions such as iron and steel, railways and transport.
 But these strikers were quickly joined in solidarity by the overwhelming majority of trade unionists across the country.

-The public tried to go about its business – most accepted the strike with ‘…good temper and fortitude…’ according to BBC radio – but much of the country was paralysed.
-Public transport was at a standstill, roads in gridlock, industry ground to a halt.
+The public tried to go about its business.
+Most accepted the strike with ‘…good temper and fortitude…’ according to BBC radio, but much of the country was paralysed.
+Public transport was at a standstill.
+Roads were in gridlock.
+Industry ground to a halt.

 Mining communities suffered great hardship.
-Miners’ wives were as active as their husbands – fundraising, rallying communities, supporting families, providing food and clothing, running soup kitchens.
+Miners’ wives were as active as their husbands: fundraising, rallying communities, supporting families, providing food and clothing, and running soup kitchens.